Skip to main content

 • Pay the reinstatement fee, which includes the renewal fee plus an additional late fee.

-It's best to complete your renewal process on time to avoid these extra steps and costs.
+It’s best to complete your renewal process on time to avoid these extra steps and costs.
+If you allow your license to lapse for an extended period, you may need to meet additional competency requirements before your license is reinstated.

 Verification of license status